Malocclusion and Orthodontics (cont.)

 Early dental visits are needed for good preventive dental care.
 And it can help your child feel more comfortable at the dentist's office over time.

-The Academy of Pediatric Dentistry recommends that children be first checked for developing malocclusion between the ages of 2 and 6.
+The American Academy of Pediatric Dentistry recommends that children be first checked for developing malocclusion between the ages of 2 and 6.

 The American Association of Orthodontists recommends that children have an orthodontic screening by age 7.
 A pediatric dentist may refer a child to an orthodontist when a dental evaluation suggests the need for orthodontic treatment.